dthelegend/diss/main.typ

 === Simulated Quantum Annealing

-Thos project initially had Simulated Quantum Annealing@volpe_integration_2023 as part if its suite of solvers, however it was not implemented due to the incredible complexity of the quantum simulator.
+This project initially had Simulated Quantum Annealing@volpe_integration_2023 as part if its suite of solvers, however it was not implemented due to the incredible complexity of the quantum simulator.
 In future I would like to see support for a quantum simulator, but it ended up as too ambitious.

+=== Search Space Pruning & Dynamic sub-problem identification

+Currently search spaces are not pruned for empty variables, whether at the SAT or QUBO stage, leading to problems sometimes being larger than they should be where there are variables that are trivially always true or trivially false

 === CLI

-The command line interface of the program is sufficient for testing and collecting data, but there are some smaller convenience features that were never integrated, namely Backend Selection, Reduction Selection, and convenience methods for verifying problems.
+The command line interface of the program is sufficient for testing and collecting data, but there are some smaller convenience features that were never integrated, namely Reduction Selection which requires reductions to be manually edited in code, and convenience methods for verifying problems.

 === Logging